 - Very much decrease: 0 respondents.

 - Will decrease: 6 respondents.

 - Will not affect: 36 respondents.

 - Will increase: 11 respondents.

-- Will increase very much: 1 respondent.
+• Will increase very much: 1 respondent.

-According to the expectations of responding companies, IED seems to have only a small effect on the competitiveness of most companies.
-Several respondents have pointed out that other factors - e.g. labour costs - have a much greater effect on competitiveness.
-Some respondents have referred to increasing costs, while optimistic respondents consider there will be an increasing demand for environment friendly products.
+IED seems to have small effects on the competitiveness of most companies.
+Several respondents have pointed out that other factors have a much greater effects on competitiveness.
+Pessimistic respondents have referred to increasing costs, while optimistic respondents reckon with an increasing demand for environment friendly products.

 There is no association between the above indicator on the one side and sector on the other side.
 Analogously, company size is not inter-dependent with the expectations on how IED will affect competitiveness.
-However, due to small sample size, the latter results should be interpreted cautiously.